taosdata/TDengine/documentation20/en/02.getting-started/docs.md

 Please refer to [Quickly Taste TDengine with Docker](https://www.taosdata.com/en/documentation/getting-started/docker) for the details.

 For the time being, we do not recommend using Docker to deploy the TDengine server or client in production environments.
 However it is a convenient way to deploy TDengine for development purposes.
-In particular, it is easy to try TDengine in Mac OS X and Windows environments with Docker.
+In particular, it is easy to try TDengine in macOS and Windows environments with Docker.

 ### <a class="anchor" id="package-install"></a>Install from Package